wwu-mentors/ReactSpace-Workshop/README.md

 </div>
 ```

 # React
-React is a really awesome way to manipulate HTML and CSS to build websites.
-React is considered a Front-end JavaScript Framework.

-TODO MORE REACT
+So how does React fit in?
+React is a JavaScript Framework.
+React provides an elegant way to build user interfaces using HTML, CSS and JavaScript.

+React simplifies building user interfaces by breaking everything down into Components.
+Components are small pieces of a UI.
+Components are re-usable, and you can also use Components inside other components.

+Today we are going to build a Social Network site call ReactSpace.
+To do this we are going to need a number of components to see this through.

+Here is the Layout.
+Each Box is going to be a React Component.

+# TODO IMAGE HERE

+Here is how those components relate.

+# TODO IMAGE HERE

 ## [Click here to get started](https://codesandbox.io/s/8n03nw0y2)